-DPAC fourth most successful venue of its size and type for 2017 season
+DPAC is one of the most successful venues of its size and type for 2017 season

 “As much as our guests love Broadway, DPAC is also known for its outstanding concerts, comedy performances and special events,” Pappas said.

-The top seat-selling touring Broadway show at the DPACE was the revival of Rodgers & Hammerstein’s “The King and I.”
+The top seat-selling touring Broadway show at DPAC was the revival of Rodgers and Hammerstein’s “The King and I.”

 “Our team in New York strives to bring the biggest Broadway hits to DPAC before they play any other theaters in the region,” said Rachel Traversari, DPAC’s senior director of marketing.